Home

 The dual P-FETs, CJ3139KDW-G drive the positive leads of 9V latching relay coils.
 The dual N-FETs, BSS138PS, provide the level shifting between the 3V3 BLE module outputs and the 10V gate drive of the P-FETs

-The Light OFF detection circuit is R4/R7 and C8.
+The light ON detection circuit is R4, R7.
 This

-circuit outputs ~5V when the light is OFF and current is flowing
+circuit outputs >3.4 when the light is ON and load current is

-used to display the current state on the remote control app when the
+is also used to display the current state on the remote control app

-wall switch has been used to manual turn the light On/Off.
+when the wall switch has been used to manual turn the light

 When the circuit is first powered up, or after a mains interruption, the Set/Reset state if the latching relay is unknown.
 The software recognizes this and goes through a synchronizing sequence to align the relay state with the software state.